-Pending on the degree of the injury, some patients may experience a wide range of symptoms which includes; numbness, pains, tingling, pins and needles or even muscle spasms.
+Depending on the degree of the injury, some patients may experience a wide range of symptoms which include numbness, pains, tingling, pins and needles or even muscle spasms.

 Spinal discs can be degenerative and show signs of wear and tear with age.
-In later life, disc becomes less fluid like, and the cartilage stiffens.
-The aforementioned changes may cause the disc to bulge out fairly evenly all the way around its border.
+In later life, discs become less fluid-like, and the cartilage stiffens.
+The aforementioned changes may cause the disc to bulge out all the way around its border.

-A disc bulge do not always affect the whole edge of the disc, however, at least half of the discs circumference is normally involved.
+A disc bulge doesn’t always affect the whole edge of the disc, however, at least half of the disc’s circumference is typically affected.

 A herniated disc occurs when the outer layer of cartilage fails and opens which allows the softer inner cartilage to protrude out laterally of centrally of the disc.